libyzxy0/node-boilerplate/README.md

    yarn install
    ```

-3. Create a `.env` file in the root directory and add your Supabase credentials:
+3. Create a `.env` file in the root directory and add your Neon Database Connection String:

    ```plaintext
    NEON_DATABASE_URL=your-neon-database-url